heatherpiper/heatherpiper/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a student through Tech Elevator's coding bootcamp in Columbus, OH.
+I am currently a full-stack developer-student through Tech Elevator's coding bootcamp in Columbus, OH.

 I am (or will be) learning Java, HTML, CSS, JavaScript, and SQL.